FicusCarica308/holbertonschool-zero_day/0x03-git/README.md

-This project is a tutorial on the git program and its commands, This is handy since everything we do is pushed through these services
+This project is a tutorial on the git program and its commands, This is handy since everything we do is pushed through these services -----------
+This the one with the changes !!!